 How to Use:

-2. Open the app and set Spanish as the input language and English as the output language.
+Select Spanish as the input and English as the output language.

-4. The app will display the translation in text form, and you can play the translated audio if needed.
+The translation will appear on the screen, and you can play the audio.

 Conclusion